ZenithDK/fridaypython/week3-sr/README.md

 ### Example usage:

-Creating the dump-file (this is a long and really not that interesting):
+Creating the dump-file (this is a long and really not that interesting, check the one below instead):

 [![asciicast](https://asciinema.org/a/29kz3pc5k5uak68dr3iwmjf73.png)](https://asciinema.org/a/29kz3pc5k5uak68dr3iwmjf73)